 Jonathan M. Reinstein

-Prior to joining Ropes & Gray, he was an associate in the employee benefits and executive compensation groups of two international law firms.
+Prior to joining the firm, he was an associate in the employee benefits and executive compensation groups of two other international law firms.

 - Co-author, “Boards, Shareholders and Executive Pay,” Cleary & PWC Present: The Executive Compensation Series (July 21, 2016)